 From hairbrushes, scales, toasters to fitness trackers, consumer and industrial devices are becoming smarter to collect, communicate & manage data.
 There is a push for energy devices such as boilers, electric/gas meters and lighting control being connected to the internet.
+Internet of Things is a group of home technology devices designed to make your life easier.

 Here’s everything you need to know about the increasingly connected world.